bobbyiliev/101-linux-commands-ebook/ebook/en/content/025-the-passwd-command.md

 # The `passwd` command

-In linux, `passwd` command changes passwords for user accounts.
+In Linux, `passwd` command changes the password of user accounts.
 A normal user may only change the password for their own account, but a superuser may change the password for any account.
 `passwd` also changes the account or associated password validity period.